ziaulkamal/Sipas-Management/readme.md

 3. Utilize search and filter options to locate specific information.
 4. Stay updated with real-time notifications for activities.

-## Contributing

-We welcome contributions from the open-source community!
-To contribute to SIPAS Management, follow these steps:

-1. Fork the repository.
-2. Create a new branch: `git checkout -b feature/my-feature`
-3. Make your enhancements and fixes.
-4. Test thoroughly.
-5. Commit your changes: `git commit -m "Added a fantastic feature"`
-6. Push to the branch: `git push origin feature/my-feature`
-7. Open a pull request!

 ## License